abstracter-io/atomic-release/docs/github-create-release-command.md

 # GithubCreateReleaseCommand

-A github command that creates a github release.
+A command that creates a release using GitHub API.

 ### Config